 Updated: Oct 21, 2022

 When it comes to home insulation materials, mineral wool is one of the most popular.
-Mineral Wool is made from crushed, melted rocks which are spun into thin stands and layered together in mats before being treated with a chemical binder and heated in an oven over 2000 degree Fahrenheit for hardening.
+Mineral Wool is made from crushed, melted rocks which are spun into thin stands and layered together in mats before being treated with a chemical binder and heated in an oven over 2000 degrees Fahrenheit for hardening.

 Mineral Wool has long been regarded as a go-to for many home builders thanks to its durability and insulative properties.
 However, with the push for eco-friendly materials becoming larger by the day, mineral wool is less highly regarded by home builders seeking the most sustainable options.
 Alternatives to mineral wool are currently in severe demand, and thankfully there are plenty to choose from.

-In case you’re in charge of insulating a home and you want a superior, eco-friendly alternative to mineral wool, let’s explore a few options, as well as break down some of the pros and cons of rockwool itself.
+In case you’re in charge of insulating a home and you want a superior, eco-friendly alternative to mineral wool, let’s explore a few options, as well as break down some of the pros and cons of rock wool itself.

 Why Isn’t Mineral Wood Suitable for Insulating a Home?

 To sum it up, mineral wool isn’t eco-friendly enough for today’s sustainable construction standards.
-The production of mineral wool is not environmentally-conscious in the slightest, since it requires heavy machinery to extract and requires a lot of energy to make with its high-temperature ovens. to produce, and emits tons of carbon dioxide emissions in the process.
+The production of mineral wool is not environmentally conscious in the slightest, since it requires heavy machinery to extract and requires a lot of energy to make with its high-temperature ovens. to produce, and emits tons of carbon dioxide emissions in the process.

 Mineral Wool needs chemicals added in order to harden it and make it water-resistant.
 These chemicals prevent mineral wool from being biodegradable and in terms of cost, it’s more expensive than the average insulation.
 RockWool has however, done a great job at elevating the importance of a well insulated thermal envelope.
 Thanks to RockWool, more builders are conscious to the insulation choices being made within the thermal envelope of a home or building.